yuriko627/bfv-py/README.md

-# BFV-FHE-PY
+# BFV-PY

-Python implementation of the BFV-FHE scheme.
+Python implementation of the BFV scheme of FHE.

 ### Resources